How To Prepare For Cold And Flu Season

 The only way you are going to get over a cold or flu is to rest, rest and REST!
 This is the most important thing you need to do to get better.
 Your body needs to heal and you might have to take a few days off of work and just relax.
 I also know that stress can cause you to get sick so really pay attention to this in the winter time.
 Try not to stress yourself out so that you can prevent these winter illnesses as much as possible!
 Also make sure you are always wearing warm clothing when your outside.
 I think that a scarf is really important so that your not breathing in that cold, dry air.
 Remember your hat, mittens and a really warm jacket as well.
 See my post on How to prepare for a Minnesota winter to find out everything you need to keep warm!

 There are a bunch of over the counter medicine that you can buy to prepare for the winter cold and flu season.
 These are some that I find myself using when I am sick.
 I try not to take too many medications and focus more on having my body heal naturally as much as possible.
-I take a lot of vitamins in the winter to stay healthy mainly vitamin C and a Multivitamin.
+I take a lot of vitamins in the winter to stay healthy which include vitamin C and a Multivitamin.
 I would also stock up on Tylenol and Advil.
 These are the two I only try to take when I really need them.
 If you have kids, make sure you get some for them too.

 Mucinex– This is great for breaking up the mucus in your throat.
 They also sell some for kids too.